 We used these inexpensive shoe racks from Target for her shoes.
 They are only $13 a piece!
 We used three, as many as we could because this kid loves shoes!

 Above the dresser she put tacks into the support board to hold her hats, I thought that was a super unique idea.
-And her big purses sit on top of the dresser with her pretty boxes she has received from Kate Spade and.
+And her big purses sit on top of the dresser with the pretty boxes she has received from Kate Spade.

 For this project I used some materials I already had on hand: